 That’s what I’m referring to when I talk about the female component of The Female Lifestyle Empowerment Brand.
 It’s an image, it’s an archetype, it’s a prescription, it’s a range a behavior and it’s a way of life.

-What I think that tells us is that there is this cultural fiction, this animation, this archetype of femininity that’s been implanted and lives in our heads and in our collective body as a community.
+There is this cultural fiction, this animation, this archetype of femininity that’s been implanted and lives in our heads and in our collective body as a community.
 That image is a code for which woman embodies acceptability (on one end of the scale) and which woman embodies professionalism and exceptionalism (and on the other end of the scale) – and it’s the same woman.

 In our culture, we have a lot of different iterations of the same basic form but the the skeleton and skin is always the same.
 She’s like Barbie: lots of different outfits, lots of different occupations, same basic material.
 (Which might be why we’ve got the cultural trope of ‘basic’.)
 We’ve got the California girl, the American Woman, the Professional Woman, the Good Woman, the Good Mother, and they’re all different flavours of the same basic skeleton — and that skeleton is a thin, heterosexual, young white woman who is pretty, charming, likable, agreeable and works ceaselessly to fulfill and exceed expectations.